DarkHatter123/Terror-Videogame/README.md

 ## Who we are?

-"We are students of the National University of Engineering, making a terror videogame for the signature Programation Graphics in our 3rd year of career, being the final project of the curse."
+*We are students of the National University of Engineering, making a terror videogame for the signature Programation Graphics in our 3rd year of career, being the final project of the curse.*

 ## What is this project?